 Regardless of what database design schema you ultimately choose for storing the data, you should still create business data models for understanding the semantics and the business rules of the data first.
 Without understanding the semantics and the business rules of the data, it is impossible to standardize the data.

 Data ownership and stewardship

 A data strategy is a strategic plan for enterprise-wide data management and data governance.
 Who in the organization is, or should be, most interested in enterprise-wide data governance?
 IT staff or business people?
 Clearly, the business people.
 Thus, instituting enterprise-wide data governance is a business responsibility.
 This responsibility starts with data ownership and extends to data stewardship.
 The data owners are usually the originators of the data, or they are the primary users of the data.
 In either case, data owners are senior business people who have the authority to set policies and to create business rules for the data elements under their control.
 Data stewards also come from the business side, not from IT.
 They do not have authority to set policies or to create business rules, only to communicate and to enforce those policies and business rules.
 Data stewards also perform data audits and help resolve data disputes.
-Without data stewards, it would be very difficult to fully implement a data strategy.
+Without data stewards and data governance professionals, it would be very difficult to fully implement a data strategy.

 In summary, a data strategy is an essential and fundamental building block for all every organization.
 Adding additional applications to our IT portfolios without a data strategy is like building a skyscraper without first pouring a foundation.
 The risks are obvious and can cause significant damage.